 The eligibility requirements of TIGER allow project sponsors at the State and local levels to obtain funding for multi-modal, multi-jurisdictional projects that are more difficult to support through traditional DOT programs.
 TIGER can fund port and freight rail projects, for example, which play a critical role in our ability to move freight, but have limited sources of Federal funds.
 TIGER can provide capital funding directly to any public entity, including municipalities, counties, port authorities, tribal governments, MPOs, or others in contrast to traditional Federal programs which provide funding to very specific groups of applicants (mostly State DOTs and transit agencies).
-This flexibility allows TIGER and our traditional partners at the State and local levels to work directly with a host of entities that own, operate and maintain much of our transportation infrastructure, but otherwise cannot turn to the Federal government for support.
+This flexibility allows TIGER and our traditional partners at the State and local levels to work directly with a host of entities that own, operate, and maintain much of our transportation infrastructure, but otherwise cannot turn to the Federal government for support.

-Launched in 2009, TIGER's highly competitive process, galvanized by tremendous applicant interest, allowed DOT to fund 51 innovative capital projects in TIGER I and an additional 42 capital projects in TIGER II.
+This opportunity has allowed DOT to fund 51 innovative capital projects in TIGER I and an additional 42 capital projects in TIGER II.
 TIGER II also featured a new Planning Grant category through which 33 planning projects were also funded.
 In TIGER III, DOT awarded 46 capital projects in 33 states and Puerto Rico.
 In TIGER IV, DOT awarded 47 capital projects in 34 states and the District of Columbia.
-TIGER V saw 52 capital projects in 37 states.
-Last year, TIGER VI awarded 41 capital projects and 31 planning projects in 46 states and the District of Columbia, and this year, in the most recently completed round of TIGER, TIGER VII was able to award 39 capital projects in 33 states and last year, TIGER VIII awarded 40 capital projects to 32 states and two U.S. territories.
+TIGER V saw 52 capital projects in 37 states, while TIGER VI awarded 41 capital projects and 31 planning projects in 46 states and the District of Columbia.
+TIGER VII awarded 39 capital projects in 33 states and last year, TIGER VIII awarded 40 capital projects to 32 states and two U.S. territories.